sjaehn/BHarvestr/README.md

 ### Quick guide

-A good starting point is loading a sample.
+A good starting point is: load a sample.
 Alternatively, you also may use the default sine wave sample.
 Select a region of the sample by dragging the rulers.
 Change the size of the grains if you like.
 Add some randomness to the grain rate and/or grain phase and/or grain level and/or grain pitch by clicking the down button next to the respective dial and selection of a modulator (e.g., Rnd1).